 - retail store that sold the dangerous product.

-In order to file a claim, it’s highly advised to seek legal help from a Long Beach product liability attorney to maximize the value of your claim and have better chances at obtaining financial compensation for your injuries and damages.
+In order to file a claim, it’s highly advised to seek legal help from a Long Beach product liability attorney to maximize the value of your claim and have better chances of obtaining financial compensation for your injuries and damages.

 In order to win a lawsuit, you will be required to, first and foremost, prove that the product in question was defective or faulty when it left the possession of the manufacturer (or seller), and that you used the product in a reasonably foreseeable way.